mboyan/msc-thesis/README.md

 - Induction threshold may be shifted differently depending on carbon source, but also inhibition threshold may be shifted differently depending on carbon source (assuming different receptor protein types / signalling pathways ?) - DOUBLE-CHECK!
 - Michaelis-Menten kinetics for inducer (because receptor proteins are known to play a role) but simple linear relationship for inhibitor (because effect less known)
 - The inducing effect may occur via different parallel signalling pathways (RasA, GPRC to cAMP-PKA pathway...).
 This is clumped into a single Michaelis-Menten-like relationship with effective half-saturation constants, but the constituent signalling pathways may differ for varying types of carbon source molecules.
 Also: the constituent components of the inductive effect may contribute to permeability differently (in the case of inducer-modulated cell wall permeability).
 These assumptions inform which parameters are inducer-specific.
+- While there may also be different inhibitor types within a single spore, they can be clumped into a single inhibitor effect (we assume they do not interact) that is specific for a spore colony - therefore, purely inhibitor-dependent parameters do not vary under changing carbon source.

 ## Deliverables
 - Sensitivity analysis - global vs. local, algorithm, Julia package?